COMP122/comp122-s23/format-encodings/notes_03_13.md

    ---

    1. ChatGPT
-      - Pondents say.. is posed to be a game changer in Academia, etc.
+      - Pundits say.. is posed to be a game changer in Academia, etc.
       - It can provide ~answers~ solutions to many problems
         - Provide me with a Java program that ....
       - data -> information -> knowledge -> wisdom